jenita-john/Google-Apps-Script-Automation/README.md

 ## Description
-The purpose of the script is to update the Google form whenever a change has been made to the Google Sheet.
+The purpose of the script was to update the Google form automatically whenever a change has been made to the Google Sheet.
 In this specific case, a specific field, that is, a dropdown list in the Google form is updated automatically.
 For this scenario, the script should be bounded to the Google Sheet and the `onEdit` trigger must be enabled.

 ## Set Up